 (5)

-It should be noted that the solid and the dashed lines represent the fully compatible fits to Eqs. .
+It should be noted that the solid and the dashed lines represent the fully compatible fits to Eqs.
 (4) and (5), respectively as it is seen clearly on both Fig. 1 (a) and (b).
 In order to have a better understanding of the effect of CdCl2 and MgCl2 processing on the electronic properties of the space charge layers of both CdS/CdTe and CdTe/Au interfaces and also to estimate the barrier height of Schottky like back contact; temperature dependent fit parameters are examined in more detail as follows in the next section.

 3.2 A simple approach to estimate the value of Au/CdTe barrier height